mia-platform/documentation/docs/release_notes/RN_v8-2/platform_8-2-0_releasenotes.md

 You can also have quick access to the areas of your Project.
 Just one click and you can access the deploy area of the environment you want to release.

 You don't have to navigate all around the Console to access your project links.
 They are right there on the Homepage now: Project Documentation, CMS, Application, Dashboards.
 All of them, just one click away.

+#### Pod filters as url query string

+In the Monitoring Area, when a filter is selected, it is added to the url as a query string.
+Thanks to this, you can now share links of monitoring that keep the selected filters.

+#### Support in Launcher

+Added support icon in Console Launcher that redirects to [Mia-Platform support](https://makeitapp.atlassian.net/servicedesk/customer/portal/21).

 #### Encryption of the default fields of a collection